NikolayNIK/material_table_view/README.md

   the columns have been separated and there is more content to scroll to.
 - Horizontally scrollable header and footer support.
-- Placeholder row support with the ability for the developer to wrap all visible placeholder row widgets in a custom widget.
-For example, it can be wrapped in a shimmer widget in order to achieve a shimmer effect.

 ## Usage